 I know I should feel something more, but I can't.
 The poor storytelling creates a sense of emptiness, of ennui, that is very hard to counteract.

 Combat suffers in similar fashion.

-The emotional disconnect, coupled with the vast powers of Prophet's suit, evoke a false feeling that the player is invincible.
-I know it's false because I died plenty while playing, mostly because I felt so invulnerable that I'd charge heedlessly into impossible situations.
+The emotional disconnect, coupled with the vast powers of Prophet's suit, evokes a false feeling that the player is invincible.
+I know it's false because I died plenty, mostly because I felt so invulnerable that I'd charge fearlessly into impossible situations.

-Of course, part of that is the sheer power of Prophet's armor.
-As necessary, the player can briefly "harden" the suit into near impregnability or cloak Prophet in complete invisibility.
-The former ability allows you to stand completely exposed amid the enemy, heedless of their fire.
+Of course, part of that stems from the sheer power of Prophet's armor.
+As necessary, the player can briefly "harden" the suit into near-impregnability or cloak Prophet in complete invisibility.
+The former ability allows you to stand exposed amid the enemy, seemingly invincible.
 The latter lets you easily sneak around, cutting throats without a care.

-Add in the ability to scan the environment to permanently pinpoint every enemies position, and the overwhelming lethality of any weapon in Prophet's hands -- especially his new bow and arrow -- and yeah, the game's probably a little unbalanced in the player's favor ... at least on normal difficulty.
+Add in the ability to scan the environment to permanently pinpoint every enemy's position, and the overwhelming lethality of any weapon in Prophet's hands — especially his new bow and arrow — and yeah, the game's probably a little unbalanced in the player's favor ... at least on normal difficulty.

 The excellence of enemy behaviors helps mitigate that flaw and keep the game enjoyable.
 For instance, Cell's soldiers have no troubles working together to flank and bombard the player.
 And Ceph footsoldiers have no problem swarming en masse, with some staying back and blasting from a distance while others rush forward to punch you in the face.